QmwnAI/Atelectasis-and-Pneumonia/README.md

 * Disease and class distributions
 * Image characteristics
 * Features learned or extracted by different models
-* Differences between convolutional, transformer-based, and feature-based approaches
+* Differences between convolutional, transformer-based, and traditional machine learning approaches
 * Dataset size and composition

 These explanations will be treated as interpretations of the observed results rather than evidence of clinical causation.